 They measured the air coming into the building from outdoor intake vents and found that the air coming in from the green roof area had modestly lower ozone levels than the air coming in from the unplanted area.
 They found that the vegetation trapped and filtered the ozone in the outdoor air.

-The trapping effect is a process known as dry deposition, in which airborne particles collect or deposit themselves on solid surfaces.
+The trapping effect is a process known as a dry deposition, in which airborne particles collect or deposit themselves on solid surfaces.
 It’s a natural process that is key to removing pollutants from the atmosphere.
 (Source: Science Daily)

 Legislation in Action